BioBoost/python_raspberry_pi_course/python_language/variables.md

 print("This means that there are " + str(numberOfOccupiedChairs) + " seats taken.")
 ```

+The inverse operations are also available in Python:
+* int(variable) - casts variable to integer
+* str(variable) - casts variable to string
+* float(variable) - casts variable to float (number with decimal)

-Of course if you want to use the value of a variable in an expression or statement the variable must exist.
+If you want to use the value of a variable in an expression or statement then that variable must exist.
 If it doesn't then Python will generate an error like:

 ```text
 Traceback (most recent call last):